Superritchman/gw2-portalcounter/README.md

 Minimalistic time counter for Guild Wars 2 mesmer portals.<br>

 ## What does PortalCounter do?
-PortalCounter is a helpfull tool, which display a 60 second countdown if you set a portal.<br>
+PortalCounter is a helpfully tool, which display a 60 second countdown if you set a portal.<br>
 After you place your Portal Exit, the timer will restart with 10 seconds, so you will see how long the portal will be opened.

 ## How to use?